-Cash outflow from operating activities were higher in the current year due to cash flows from mining operations and the change in working capital items (e.g. decrease in accounts receivables), net of corporate expenses.
+Cash outflow from operating activities were higher in the current year due to cash inflows from mining operations and the change in working capital items (e.g. decrease in accounts receivables), net of corporate expenses and the impairment of exploration and evaluation property.

-Cash inflows from investing activities were higher compared to the outflows in 2020.
+Cash inflows from investing activities were higher compared to the outflows in 2022.
 The inflows from the current period were predominately due to an excess of revenue over costs from Puma where all production costs and revenue are capitalized which commenced in Q4 2021.

-Cash outflows from financing activities were higher than the outflows in 2022 as the Company made lease payments and recorded share issuance costs related to the closing of a private placement in the current period.
+Cash outflows from financing activities were higher than the inflows in 2022 as the Company made lease payments and recorded share issuance costs related to the closing of a private placement in the current period.